UsmanQT/OakWilt/ReadMe.md

 First, create a virtual environment to isolate the project dependencies.
 Use the following commands in your terminal or PowerShell:

  ##### Mac
- python3 -m venv myenv
+ python3 -m venv venv
- source myenv/bin/activate
+ source venv/bin/activate

  #### Windows
  py -m venv "E:\Research\Vue-Flusk\dnr\venv"